rakeshkanna-rk/TextPlay/README.md

 ---

-- **Options**: This tool will display a menu with options and handle user input for navigation and selection.
+### **📚 Options**: This tool will display a menu with options and handle user input for navigation and selection.
 Main function to display a menu with options and handle user input for navigation and selection.

 ```python
 from textPlay import options